A Brief History

 The downside to Alfred Hitchcock was his relationship with actors, people he referred to as “cattle” and “animated props,” and did not respect their cinematic opinions.
 Rebuffed sexually by actress Tippi Hedren, Hitchcock set about to ruin her film career.
 (Hedren is the mother of actress Melanie Griffiths.)

-Do you have a favorite Alfred Hitchcock film?
+Question for students (and subscribers): Do you have a favorite Alfred Hitchcock film?
 Please tell us which one is your favorite and why.
 Is he your favorite director?
 If not, who is?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!